iota-community/one-command-tangle/README.md

 One-command private test Tangle
 ================================

 This application allows you to set up your own IOTA network by using a single [Docker](https://www.docker.com/why-docker) command.
-When you run this command, you'll have your own IOTA test network and 2.7Pi of test IOTA tokens to use.
+When you run this command, you'll have your own IOTA test network and [2.7Pi](https://docs.iota.org/docs/iota-basics/0.1/references/units-of-iota-tokens) (the maximum amount) of test IOTA tokens to use.
 These tokens will be stored on the first address of this seed: `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999`.

 ![IOTA wallet for the test network](light-wallet-test-tangle.png)